-If you’re a dog owner, you should be aware of your companion’s need for the physical and mental stimulation it gets from walks.
+If you’re a dog owner, you should know your companion’s need for the physical and mental stimulation it gets from walks.
 However, if your job calls for being away from the house for a long time, you may not be able to give your dog the regular outings it needs.

 Ensure the company knows about typical dog behavior, first aid, emergency procedures, and nutrition.
-It helps to ask some tougher questions that may reveal any lack of knowledge they may have, and how they handle the questions they don’t know the answers to.
-And, in case accidents happen, make sure the company offers Liability Insurance and that the dog walker is fully bonded.
+It helps to ask some more challenging questions that may reveal any lack of knowledge they may have and how they handle the questions they don’t know the answers to.
+And, in case accidents happen, ensure the company offers Liability Insurance and that the dog walker is fully bonded.

 if they walk the dog on or off leash; if they’re trained in giving first aid to pets, as well as what to do in an emergency; if any dogs they’ve walked have been injured during walks in the past; and what they will do if the dog does certain behaviors such as jumping on someone else or not coming when called.